-Note: We recommend using this feature along with Bit.ly so that your URLs stay nice and clean-looking, but you don't have to use Bit.ly if you would prefer not to.
-However, without Bit.ly enabled, you will have long URLs with UTM tags.
+Note: We recommend using this feature along with Bit.ly so that your URLs are shortened.
+Without Bit.ly enabled, you will have long URLs with UTM parameters added at the end.

 - utm_campaign: This is always set to 'coschedule' so you can group all of the traffic coming from your CoSchedule sharing.

 - utm_source: This shows what type of social network the link is being shared to. e.g. Facebook, Twitter, Tumblr, etc.

 - utm_medium: This is the name of your social account.

 - utm_content: This is the title of the blog post being shared.